-Start your morning with breakfast with a view at Robinson & Cleaver’s terrace restaurant, which overlooks the iconic Belfast City Hall.
-Order anything from a traditional Ulster fry to muesli and yoghurt to go alongside your morning coffee.
+Start your morning with breakfast in grand surroundings at The Bobbin in Belfast City Hall.
+Order anything from a mini Ulster fry to granola and yoghurt to go alongside your morning coffee.

 Make your way to the River Lagan where you’ll discover The Salmon of Knowledge, more commonly referred to as The Big Fish, which is decorated with printed ceramic tiles telling the story of Belfast.
 A favourite selfie spot, legend says if you kiss The Big Fish you’ll gain all of its knowledge!

 Cross the Lagan Weir Footbridge to enter the Titanic Quarter.
 This area is steeped in the rich history and tradition of the city’s shipbuilding heritage.
 The world’s most famous ship was built in the city over 100 years ago.
 It took three years and 3,000 men to build RMS Titanic and, at the time of her launch, she was the largest man-made object on the planet.